 The first marked grave in the Modoc Cemetery is inscribed as Rosie Jack, died April 1874.
 Rosie was the daughter of Captain Jack and his wife Lizzie.
 Many of the leading participants of the Modoc War are buried in the cemetery in unmarked graves.
 As time has passed, the church and cemetery are the only reminders of the 153 Modoc prisoners of war.

-The Modoc Nation has also successfully established several economic development enterprises, including businesses specializing in Information Technology, Construction, Aviation, Gaming, Payment Solutions, and Health Care Management Solutions.
+The Modoc Tribe has also successfully established several economic development enterprises, including businesses specializing in Information Technology, Construction, Aviation, Gaming, Payment Solutions, and Health Care Management Solutions.

-For more information about the Nation’s history visit the website of the Lava Beds National Monument
+For more information about the tribe’s history visit the website of the Lava Beds National Monument